ConnorDong/cs348project/README.md

 ## Initialize the database

 First, create the database, tables and necessary triggers.
-Using the mysql command line from the `/db_schema` directory run
+Using the mysql command line from the `/db_schema` directory run `create_tables.sql`, e.g.

 ```
+cd db_schema
+mysql
 source create_tables.sql
 ```